 Investments consist of certificates of deposit with maturities of 90 days or greater, which are reported at cost plus accrued interest.
-Investments also include mutual funds, common stock and exchange traded funds, which are reported at fair value based on quoted market prices, as well as real estate investment trusts, and regulated investment companies which are reported at estimated fair market value as measured by their net asset value as reported by fund managers.
+Investments also include mutual funds, which are reported at fair value based on quoted market prices, U.S. Treasury securities, which are based on determined based on yields currently available on securities of issuers with similar credit ratings, as well as real estate investment trusts, and regulated investment companies which are reported at estimated fair market value as measured by their net asset value as reported by fund managers.
 Donated securities are liquidated upon receipt and recorded based on the net proceeds, which approximates the fair market value of the gift.
 Interest and dividends are recognized as investment income in the period earned.
 Unrealized gains and losses are reported in the consolidated and combined statements of activities as investment income in the year in which they occur.

-PLEDGES, ESTATE, AND OTHER RECEIVABLES
+PLEDGES.
+ESTATE, AND OTHER RECEIVABLES

 Pledges and other receivables consist of unconditional promises to give from donors, as well as other miscellaneous receivables.
 Substantially, all pledges are due in one year, and any long-term pledges are not material.
 As such, no discount has been recorded.
-At August 31, 2023 and 2022, all pledges and other receivables are considered to be fully collectible.
+At August 31, 2024 and 2023, all pledges and other receivables are considered to be fully collectible.
 As such, no allowance has been recorded.